-Based on the methodology described in A.5.i.a. and b., ODE is able to provide the information in Appendix A- Tables 1 and 2 and plans to submit separately by June 21, 2021.
+Based on the methodology described in A.5.i.a. and b., ODE is able to provide the information in Appendix A- Tables 1 and 2 and plans to make the information available on its website by June 21, 2021.
 In addition, the Department's data includes information for all schools in the state and separated by elementary, middle schools and high school.